sxweetlollipop2912/minesweeper-cpp/README.md

 # minesweeper-cpp
 A game that is both explosive and mind-blowing.

+## To add your own music and visuals:
+- Refer to [this README](https://github.com/sxweetlollipop2912/minesweeper-cpp/blob/main/game_release/windows/assets/music/README.md) for further instructions.

 ## Dependencies:
 - SFML v2.5 or above.
 - Boost serialization v1.78 or above.